tgenman/STEM_vault/notes/math/graphs/Theorem about 2-switches transformations of degree sequence.md

 TARGET DECK: Math::Graph
 START
 Math prop
-Question_eng: Theorem about 2-switches transformations of degree sequence
+TITLE: Theorem about 2-switches transformations of degree sequence
-Question_rus:
+TITLE_rus:
 Answer_eng: If $G$ and $H$ are two graphs with the same [[Degree Sequence]], then $H$ can be transformed into $G$ by a (possibly empty) sequence of [[2-switch]]
 Answer_rus:
 Formula_main: